liun17/mock-ros2-web-server/README.md

 Check IP via `ifconfig`, then access this via web browser:  `http://172.17.0.2:5000/patient`

-When ros2 topic: `/patient_device/caller_id` is received, frontend will start call mode, and provide acknowledgement of '1' to `/patient_device/call_acknowledgement` ros2 topic.
+When ros2 topic: `/patient_device/caller_id` sub msg is received, frontend (webpage) will display img of "call mode", and provide acknowledgement msg of '1' to `/patient_device/call_acknowledgement` ros2 topic.

-When "End Call" button on webpage is hit, acknowledgement '0' will send to the `/patient_device/call_acknowledgement` ros2 topic, successfully end the call proccess.
+When "End Call" button on webpage is hit, frontend (webpage) will display img of "pending mode".
+Acknowledgement msg '0' will send to the `/patient_device/call_acknowledgement` ros2 topic, successfully end the call proccess.

 ## Note

-- This is just a prototype (CHILL)
+- This is just a prototype (CHILL....)
-- Front end and backend communication is via Websocket TCP :8888 port
+- Front end and backend communication is via `Websocket` TCP :8888 port
 - This package is mainly working along side with a patient call button, with light indicator
 - the patient call button will trigger this whole call proccess via ros2 dds and websocket
-- Eventually webrtc will be used for video call
+- Eventually `WEBRTC` will be used for video call